 Earlier, Amazon reportedly shut down a controversial influence campaign in which it paid its employees to tweet nice things about the company.

-Employees at the retailer’s warehouses were paid to share positive impressions about the company and to deny widely-reported workplace failings, the Financial Times reported.
+The Financial Times reported that employees at the retailer’s warehouses were paid to share positive impressions about the company and to deny widely-reported workplace failings.

 As per internal documents shared by The Intercept in 2021, the scheme was launched in 2018 in response to waves of criticism of the company’s safety standards and working conditions.